pfernandez/catalan-explorations/docs/OVERVIEW.md

 * horizontal axis (steps) ≈ where in the sequence you are → a notion of **breadth** or “space”.

 If you take many such paths and scale them up, they start to look like smooth, random curves.
 That gives a bridge from this discrete world to ordinary continuous math, but you don’t need that to play with the code.

+At fixed length, the most nested chain and the most separated “star” bound all other shapes, giving a discrete **light-cone envelope** (the chain as timelike axis, the star as lightlike rim).
+The formal treatment of this cone and its scaling limits lives in `catalan-light-cone.latex` / `.pdf`.

 For Basis, this picture is a **design constraint**: